-The effects of the pandemic shock have been felt more by unskilled and older workers.
+(i) The effects of the pandemic shock have been felt more by unskilled and older workers.
 It has also had an uneven impact on gender and has increased the vulnerability of females in the labour market and households.
-More
+More support could be provided under economic cooperation to increase the technical education and skills of vulnerable groups affected by the pandemic.
+Economic cooperation to support skills development for the ASEAN LDCs could be undertaken, with the support of other international organisations such as the World Bank and the Asian Development Bank.

-- The effects of the pandemic are also felt unevenly by larger firms and SMEs.
+- (ii) The effects of the pandemic are also felt unevenly by larger firms and SMEs.
 Given that larger firms have more access to financial markets and banks to leverage their risk, SMEs are often crowded out of the financial markets and banks.
-Financial inclusion for SMEs should be reviewed due to the pandemic shock. - The RCEP framework also allows member countries to address economic cooperation to develop the regional and domestic capacity to increase regional resilience to external shocks such as the pandemic.
-Under the RCEP economic cooperation framework, a regional platform to consider mass testing and vaccination rollout against pandemic shocks such as COVID-19 could be an important area of cooperation. - The pandemic has also increased the vulnerability of the fiscal status and sustainability of East Asian countries and ASEAN Member States (AMS).
+Financial inclusion for SMEs should be reviewed due to the pandemic shock. - (iii) The RCEP framework also allows member countries to address economic cooperation to develop the regional and domestic capacity to increase regional resilience to external shocks such as the pandemic.
+Under the RCEP economic cooperation framework, a regional platform to consider mass testing and vaccination rollout against pandemic shocks such as COVID-19 could be an important area of cooperation. - (iv) The pandemic has also increased the vulnerability of the fiscal status and sustainability of East Asian countries and ASEAN Member States (AMS).
 There is a need to review the fiscal sustainability of the RCEP member countries and to develop a platform for short-term loan support, which could be provided under the RCEP economic cooperation framework.
-This could coordinated with the International Monetary Fund and the ASEAN+3 Macroeconomic Research Office. - The RCEP will provide domestic and regional platforms for the structural transformation of GVCs in the post-pandemic recovery.
+This could be coordinated with the International Monetary Fund and the ASEAN+3 Macroeconomic Research Office. - (v) The RCEP will provide domestic and regional platforms for the structural transformation of GVCs in the post-pandemic recovery.
 The higher risk from the COVID-19 pandemic will induce most multinational firms to undertake digital innovation and automation, which will directly affect GVC activities in the region.
 This will have implications for domestic industrial activities in manufacturing and services.
 ASEAN LDCs must undertake policies to induce structural transformation of their industries to higher value-added activities, which will support the GVC activities induced by the CJK effects through the RCEP.
 However, there is a need to accelerate the structural transformation of these industries, especially in Cambodia, to increase GVC participation in parts and components.
 Structural transformation in ASEAN LDCs could be achieved by investing in critical infrastructure, upgrading special economic zones, and improving the skills and human capital of workers.